-Deea McBride is an Assistant Vice President with Wells Fargo and has been working with the company for over 20 years.
+Deea McBride is a Vice President with Wells Fargo and has been working with the company for over 20 years.
 Deea earned her Bachelor’s degree in Comparative Political Systems from Northern Arizona University and her Master’s degree in International Management from the Thunderbird School of Global Management.
 She has experience in finance, communications, and training.
 Deea comes from a long line of educators and joined the AEF Board of Directors in the summer of 2015.
 She has served on numerous boards of directors and committees for Arizona’s nonprofit community and is looking forward to making a difference in Arizona schools through her work with AEF.

 Dr. Pamela Roggeman, Dean, College of Education, University of Phoenix

 Pam Roggeman, Ed.D, is the Dean for the College of Education at University of Phoenix, Dr. Roggeman works to support new educators on their path to the classroom.
 She began her tenure as an AEF Board member in January 2018.
 Before Pam’s second career in teacher preparation began at Arizona State University in 2008, she was a high school English teacher in Pima County for almost two decades.
 In 1999, she was an AEF Top Five Finalist Ambassador of Excellence.
 She is a lifetime supporter of and believer in AZ public education.

 Brian Schulman, Attorney, Weiss Brown / AEF Board President